 - API access with the Dacast player API, which is available at all plan levels, and Broadcaster API, available starting at the Premium plan ($125/mo).

 - Monetization options, including pay-per-view, subscription (via a white label and easy-to-use paywall) and ads-insertion, also available starting with the $125/month Premium plan.

 - Customer support includes 24/7 support at all plan levels, including phone support for Premium plans and above.

-- Pricing for Dacast video hosting and live streaming solutions starts at $19/month, including a white-label html5 video player, real time analytics and live recording.
+- Pricing for Dacast video hosting and live streaming solutions start at $19/month, including a white-label html5 video player, real-time analytics and live recording.
 Pay-as-you-go pricing is also available for one-time streamers, as well as custom-priced plans for broadcasters with high-volume streaming needs.

 About the OTT Industry

 Video is the dominant online media today.
-A full one third of all online activity is spent watching video.
-At this point, more than 69% of U.S. households subscribe to at least one OTT services.
+A full one-third of all online activity is spent watching video.
+At this point, more than 69% of U.S. households subscribe to at least one OTT service.
 A staggering 38% subscribe to two or more.